Equal Opportunity Contracting

-The City of San Diego has commissioned BBC Research & Consulting to conduct a Disparity Study to assess whether minority-, woman- and disabled veteran-owned businesses face any barriers as part of the City of San Diego’s contracting processes.
+The City of San Diego commissioned BBC Research & Consulting to conduct a Disparity Study to assess whether minority-, woman- and disabled veteran-owned businesses face any barriers as part of the City of San Diego’s contracting processes.
 Information from the study will help the City assess its efforts to encourage the participation of minority- and woman-owned businesses in local contracts and help inform any refinements that the City might make to its implementation of the City’s Equal Opportunity Contracting Program or state-level contracting policies.

-The City will provide regular updates about BBC’s progress on the disparity study throughout its course.
+The City will provide regular updates about BBC’s progress on the Disparity Study throughout its course.
 Please check back periodically for those updates.

-The City and BBC initiated the disparity study in January 2020 with a series of meetings with various City departments and representatives.
+The City and BBC initiated the Disparity Study in January 2020 with a series of meetings with various City departments and representatives.
 BBC met with the City to introduce the study; answer questions; and begin the process of understanding contracting and vendor data that state agencies maintain.